hsiong/learning-my-note/devops & achitect/uml.md

 The usage of object diagrams is similar to class diagrams but they are used to build prototype of a system from a practical perspective.

+#### Purpose of Object Diagrams

+The purpose of the object diagram can be summarized as −

+- Forward and reverse engineering.
+- Object relationships of a system
+- Static view of an interaction.
+- Understand object behaviour and their relationship from practical perspective

 #### How to Draw an Object Diagram?